MABelanger/jslib-html5-camera-photo/README.md

 1. Choose between `environment` or `user` camera, fall back to the default camera.
 2. Set `ideal resolution`, fall back to the default resolution.
 3. Get the `maximum resolution` of the camera, fall back to the default resolution.
+4. Choose dataURI compression type between `jpg` or `png`.
+5. Choose the compression format is the compression type is `jpg` between [0, 1]

 ## Simple Live Demo
 [https://mabelanger.github.io/jslib-html5-camera-photo/](https://mabelanger.github.io/jslib-html5-camera-photo/)